 We can use any of the following on most projects: Art glass, Conservation glass, regular glass, Museum glass, regular acrylic, ultraviolet filtering acrylic, Optium acrylic.

 Floater frames are specifically designed for stretched canvases to present the illusion of floating.
 Floater frames are not limited to just stretched canvases.

-Vitrines or acrylic boxes are a great framing alternative that are ideal for protecting and presenting art objects or paintings.
-Museums or clients with publicly displayed works often use vitrines to protect high value artwork.
+Vitrines or acrylic boxes are a great framing alternative that is ideal for protecting and presenting art objects or paintings.
+Museums or clients with publicly displayed works often use vitrines to protect high-value artwork.
 They are a sealed box, often built with a removable base that is secured with screws painted to be the same color for a seamless look.

 The timeline for each project is dependent on the size, quantity, and type of frame.
 In-stock, pre-finished frames can be quoted for a turnaround time between 2-3 weeks from project approval.
 Custom orders will have a 5-6 week turnaround time depending on the complexity of the project.